AbhiBattini/ASYNCH/README.md

 # ASYNCH
-The architecture for the ASYNCH Lead Synthesis AI Model
+The architecture for the ASYNCH Lead Synthesis AI Model, which synthesizes the 12 leads of an ECG from Leads I, II, and V1

 Highlights the way that the:
 * Linear Recurrent Neural Networks were designed